jackfirth/pyramda/README.md

 Logic

 ```
+and_func :: Operation Boolean
 both :: Operation (Predicate a)
 complement :: Predicate a -> Predicate a
 either :: Operation (Predicate a)
+not_func :: Boolean -> Boolean
+or_func :: Operation Boolean
 ```

 Math